Sanitary Valves Information

 The body material of sanitary valves can be metal or plastic.
 Metal choices include brass, bronze, copper, cast iron, ductile iron, stainless steel, and steel.
 Plastic choices include PVC and CPVC.
-Common end connections include threaded, socket-weld or buttweld, push on, solder end, clamp, grooved end, flangeless wafer-style, lugged, mechanical joint and flanged.
+Common end connections include threaded, socket-weld or buttweld, push on, solder end, clamp, grooved end, flangeless wafer-style, lugged, mechanical joint, and flanged.
 Sanitary valve actuation types include electric, pneumatic, hydraulic, and manual.

-ANSI Class ratings common to sanitary valves include Class125, Class 150, Class 200, Class 300, Class 600, Class 800, Class 900, and Class 1500.
-Other standards and specifications that sanitary valves can meet are API standards, MSS specifications, UL listings, ASME standards and federal specifications WW-V-35C.
+ANSI class ratings common to sanitary valves include Class 125, Class 150, Class 200, Class 300, Class 600, Class 800, Class 900, and Class 1500.
+Other standards and specifications that sanitary valves can meet are API standards, MSS specifications, UL listings, ASME standards, and federal specifications WW-V-35C.